gtvj/gtvj.github.io/objectives-2020-10.md

 # Objectives this month

-This page details my personal objectives for 29 September to 31 October 2020.
+This page details my personal objectives for 1 to 31 October 2020.
 Plans will be updated as I progress through the period.

 The beginning of this period coincides with a sharp increase in COVID-19 cases in the country and corresponding efforts by the government to prevent unnecessary harm.
 At the time of writing our household has spent five of the last nine days in two separate bouts of self isolation as we've awaited test results for our children.